A trip to St James’ Park (no, not the Newcastle one nor the Exeter one) is a pleasant one for most non-league football fans.

 From the North:

 Leave the M40 at Junction 11 and take the A422 towards Brackley.
-Stay on the A422 for just under nine miles until reach a roundabout that is the junction with the A43.
+Stay on the A422 for just under nine miles until you reach a roundabout that is the junction with the A43.
 Take the first exit towards Brackley Town Centre.
 Proceed straight across the next roundabout (there is a Tesco store on the left).
 After passing the Locomotive Inn on your left, take the next right into Churchill Way.
 The ground is situated at the bottom of this road.

 From the South:

 Leave the M40 at Junction 10 and take the A43 towards Northampton.
-After just under six miles you will reach a roundabout that is the junction with the A422.
+After just under six miles, you will reach a roundabout that is the junction with the A422.
 Take the second exit towards Brackley Town Centre.
 Then as North.

 Car Parking:

-Brackley Town ticket prices:
+Brackley Town ticket prices for the 2025/26 season:

 - Adults: £15